Once upon a time…

 What will I get from completing the weeLABs™?

-What if I’ve already completed a weeLAB™ and I simply want to return to a certain page within the 11-step tutorial?
+What if I’ve already completed a weeLAB™ and I simply want to return to a certain page within the practice?

-You can absolutely do that via use of any of the links embedded in the outline below.
+You can absolutely do that via the use of the links embedded in the outline below.

-To begin your weeLAB™ journey sequentially, proceed to Stage 1: THE OATH
+To begin your weeLAB™ journey sequentially, proceed to THE OATH.